jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![MALT Eukaryotic to Prokaryotic Assigned Reads Comparison Humans Only](05-images/Figure_R07_SBE_MALTAssignment_ModernHumanCalculusPlaqueOnlyComarpsion_EukaryoticNonEukatyoticRatio/SupFigX_MALTAssignments_CalculusPlaqueOnly_eukaryoticNoneukaryoticRatio_20191028.png)

 **Figure R7 | Comparison of ratios of alignments to Bacterial/Archaeal/Viral reference sequences vs. Eukaryotic reference sequences between different groups of humans.** Ratios are based on the number of reads aligned the NCBI nt (2017) database using MALT.
 Y-axis is log10 scaled.
-Ancient sample groups are ‘pre-agricultural’ and ‘pre-antibiotic’ humans and are taken from skeletal remains, whereas Modern Day Human calculus and HMP plaque samples come from living individuals.
+Ancient sample groups are 'pre-agricultural' and 'pre-antibiotic' humans and are taken from skeletal remains, whereas Modern Day Human calculus and HMP plaque samples come from living individuals.
 Colours correspond to calculus host genus.
 Colours correspond to calculus host genus.
 Orange: _Homo_; Grey: non-calculus.

 ## 8 Preservation Screening